patrickkfkan/bandcamp-fetch/README.md

     - imageFormat
     - labelId

-Some artist URLs point directly to an album page, in which case the `label` property of the returned object will contain information about the label associated with the album (or `null` if none).

-If the artist URL points to the artist's page, then the `label` property will be `null` unless you specify `labelId` in `options`.
-There seems to be no way to fetch information about the labels an artist belongs to from the scraped data.

-For label URLs, the `labelId` is provided in the returned object.
+This function tries to fetch the most complete set of data by scraping the following pages (returning immediately at any point the data becomes complete):

+1. The page referred to by `artistOrLabelUrl`
+2. The 'music' page of the artist or label (`artistOrLabelUrl/music`)
+3. The first album or track in the artist's or label's discography

+Sometimes, the label could not be fetched successfully for artists.
+If you know the `labelId` of the label that the artist belongs to, you can specify it in `options`.
+This will ensure that `label` will not be `null` in the artist info.
+If you pass a label URL to this function, you can find the `labelId` in the result.

 ### `getLabelArtists(labelUrl, [options])`